Our Top 5 Favorite Reasons to Travel to Sicily with VBT

 The Pre-and Post-trip Extensions

-We listened to traveler feedback and have changed the Pre-trip extension from Palermo to Taormina for this vacation in 2014.
+We listened to traveler feedback and have changed the Pre-trip extension from Palermo to Taormina for this vacation last year.
 You’ll have 2 nights to enjoy Taormina, with its incredible views ranging from its blue waters, the Etna volcano, the bay and rocks, and the little isle of Isola Bella.
 Take some time to stroll along the Corso Umberto with its classical music cafés, pastry shops and monuments left from the Arabs and Normans—like its gothic and baroque buildings.
 The tour ends in Syracuse and VBT offers a 2 night extension in the historic city.
 One VBT traveler advised “don’t skip the post-trip in Syracuse.
 It’s a delightfully sized, walkable city with our hotel on the island portion called Ortigia.
 If you’re up for a great walk there are miles of paths along the coast with a shipwreck along the way and views of Mt.
 Etna.”

 The Local Cuisine